merthanmerter/wepieces/README.md

 might need to expose the ports and remove them after the migration in the docker-compose configuration.~~

-Migrations will be run automatically when the server starts.
+Migrations will run automatically when the server starts.
 This is a more convenient way to run migrations as database ports will not be exposed.

 3. Open your browser and navigate to `http://localhost`.